 John joined the Board in October 2014.
 He is an experienced Finance Director, with experience of managing change in a number of companies.
 He has worked as Group Finance Director at Redhall Group, Jarvis, Ecobat Technologies, Peterhouse Group and Kelda Group.

 Martin is currently the Chair of the Health and Safety Executive and is also on the Board of The Great Exhibition of the North.

 Martin has served on the boards of a wide range of companies around the world.
 He was Chairman of the Design Council, on the Council of the University of Warwick as well as the Chair of the Warwick Business School Advisory Board.
 He has also been Vice President of Avesta-Sheffield AB, Director-General of EEF and a Non-Executive Director and Chairman of The 600 Group PLC.
 He has extensive experience covering senior roles in production, marketing, operations and strategy in an international context.

 Annette has more than 35 years’ experience working within the NHS and local government in senior positions and throughout her career she has been responsible for overseeing many innovations which have directly impacted on frontline NHS care.
-Her past roles have included, Chief Executive for NHS Doncaster, Director of Performance & Operations at NHS North of England – Strategic Health Authority and Executive Director of Performance & Delivery at NHS Yorkshire & the Humber.
+Her past roles have included Chief Executive for NHS Doncaster, Director of Performance and Operations at NHS North of England - Strategic Health Authority and Executive Director of Performance and Delivery at NHS Yorkshire and the Humber.

 Professor Chris Newman